hpmicro/hpm_sdk/boards/hpm6p00evk/README_en.rst

 The HPM6P00 is a dual-core MCU running 600MHz with high computing power and abundant peripheral resources.

-The HPM6P00EVK is an evaluation board for the HPM6P00 series MCU, providing a range of interfaces including ADC input with SMA interface, SDM input with SMA interface, motor control interface (QEO/QEI/SEI/PWM/ADC), CAN interface, LIN interface, Ethernet interface, USB interface, audio interface, PPI/FREMC interface, and Raspberry Pi interface.
+The HPM6P00EVK is an evaluation board for the HPM6P00 series MCU, providing a range of interfaces including ADC input with SMA interface, SDM input with SMA interface, motor control interface (QEO/QEI/SEI/PWM/ADC), CAN interface, Ethernet interface, USB interface, audio interface, PPI/FREMC interface, and Raspberry Pi interface.
 It also integrates an onboard debugger FT2232 for easy debugging by users.

 .. image:: doc/hpm6p00evk.png
    :alt: hpm6p00evk